Department of Health Sciences

 The Food Science and Nutrition Program in the Department of Nutrition, Exercise, and Health Sciences offers: The Bachelor of Science in Food Science and Nutrition.
 Within the Bachelor of Science in Food Science and Nutrition are two specializations.
 The Foods and Nutrition Specialization provides a broad area of expertise and prepares students for a wide variety of careers in the food and nutrition industries.
 The Foods and Nutrition specialization also is designed to allow students to complete a minor in a field that relates to professional career advancement.
-The Dietetics Specialization (plus ANTH 130, ECON 101, and PSY 101), is accredited by the Academy of Nutrition and Dietetics (AND)/ Accreditation Council for Education in Nutrition and Dietetics (ACEND) as a Didactic Program in Dietetics and prepares students to apply for an AND accredited supervised practice program (Dietetic Internships).
-After completing these two steps and passing the Registration Exam, students become Registered Dietitians.
+The Dietetics Specialization, is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as a Didactic Program in Dietetics (DPD) and prepares students to become a Registered Dietitian Nutritionist (RN/RDN).

 In addition, the following classes are often available at community colleges prospective transfers should consider taking the equivalent of the following CWU courses: